 - Gain the experience you need to start your own successful business.

-Any job can be stressful.
-HVAC technicians work on complex equipment and must sometimes deal with cramped or uncomfortable working conditions.
-Sufficient experience and tools can help address any concerns.
-Additionally, paid training and a stable workload help HVAC professionals reduce some of the most common sources of work-related stress.
+Every job has sources of stress.
+HVAC technicians service complex equipment and will occasionally have to endure cramped or uncomfortable working conditions.
+The proper experience and tools can help mitigate some of these concerns.
+In addition, paid training and a stable workload help both installers and technicians avoid some of the most common triggers of work-related stress.

 Is HVAC Hard on Your Body?

-Carrying heavy objects and performing repetitive motions are a couple of ways the HVAC industry can be physically demanding.
-Getting to specialized types of equipment can be strenuous.
-HVAC work can be very physical, and you may benefit from a healthy diet and exercise regimen to remain as healthy as possible.
+Lifting heavy objects and performing repetitive motions are a couple of ways the HVAC industry can be physically demanding.
+Accessing and servicing large equipment can be strenuous.
+HVAC work can be very physical, and you may benefit from a healthy diet and exercise regimen to stay in good shape.

-While no job is guaranteed to survive a recession, HVAC is especially reliable due to the widespread use of heating and cooling equipment.
-Repairs and installation will always be required, meaning HVAC professionals can often find work across the country.
+While a recession can affect any industry, HVAC is particularly resilient due to the sheer popularity of heating and cooling equipment.
+Repairs and installation will always be required, which means apprentices and master technicians alike can often find work in many different cities.

 Is HVAC a Good Career for the Future?

-As HVAC equipment becomes more complex, technicians and installers will become even more important.
-New forms of heating and cooling systems use less energy or generate it from renewable sources including solar and wind.
-Environmentally sustainable HVAC equipment will continue to grow in popularity, as will the need for competent HVAC professionals.
+As HVAC systems continue to advance, technicians and installers will become even more important.
+New forms of heating and cooling systems consume less energy or produce it from renewable sources like solar and wind.
+Greener HVAC equipment will continue to expand, as will the need for competent HVAC professionals.

 How to Become an HVAC Technician

-To start a career as an HVAC technician, you’ll need a high school diploma or GED along with professional training.
-Other, more specialty (and higher paying) HVAC careers require additional education or certifications.
+To start a career as an HVAC technician, you’ll need a high school diploma or GED along with specialized training.
+Other, more specialized (and higher paying) HVAC careers typically need additional education or certifications.

-You can secure the needed certifications by enrolling in classes at a community college or trade school.
+You can secure the needed certifications by taking classes at a community college or trade school.
 How long it takes to become an HVAC technician may fluctuate depending on the specific program, which generally lasts between six months to two years.
 Your employer might also require NATE certification.
-Standing for North American Technician Excellence, this influential accreditation further develops your technical knowledge to maximize your capabilities.
+An acronym for North American Technician Excellence, this influential accreditation further develops your technical knowledge to help you better serve customers.

 Even though basic concepts of an HVAC career could be learned on your own, getting the necessary education means blending classroom programs with on-site training.
 At the same time, HVAC careers don’t require things like advanced math skills.
-While you'll need to know some basic math, the majority of an HVAC professionals’ skill set utilizes critical thinking, for identifying problems and ensure quality installation.
+While a little math is needed, the majority of an HVAC professionals’ skill set lies in critical thinking, used to identify problems and ensure quality installation.

-The daily schedule may vary based on the project and job site.
-If you are a repair technician, you may work early, late or be on call throughout the day.
-If you work in construction/home building or management, you are more likely to have a set schedule for regular business hours.
+The daily schedule may vary on the work site as well as your specific skill set.
+If you work in repairs, you may work early, late or be on call throughout the day.
+If you work in construction/home building or management, you will be more likely to keep to a set schedule during normal business hours.

 With the constant growth in HVAC careers, your salary should reflect that.
 The national average salary for an HVAC technician is $49,242, according to ZipRecruiter.
 Professionals with specialized skills could make between $56,600 and $68,000.
 Then again, your salary may be dependent on the area's average wages and its cost of living.
-HVAC techs with enough experience to work in management in a high-paying state may make as much as six figures.
+HVAC techs with enough experience to work in management in a high-paying state could earn a salary as high as six figures.

 In addition to owning your own business, there are several other ways to advance your career.
 These include: